Difegue/TVC-16/content/008-lrr-survey.md

 Zero surprise here, the software is built with Linux+Docker in mind.
 There's been an uptick in Windows+WSL usage with the fall of the panda as well.

 The "other" platforms are fun stuff like QNAP QTS NASes, ASUSTOR, Ploxmox, etc.
-I'd like to apologize to Raspberry Pi users for not providing an ARM container image for the time being; Hopefully as [buildx](https://engineering.docker.com/2019/04/multi-arch-images/) becomes a thing, an easy way to build ARM containers on Github Actions will surface.
+I'd like to apologize to Raspberry Pi users for not providing an ARM container image for the time being.
+Hopefully as [buildx](https://engineering.docker.com/2019/04/multi-arch-images/) becomes a thing, an easy way to build ARM containers on Github Actions will surface.

 # Storage